Retire Abroad Before 55: Nine Expert Tips on FIRE Abroad

 Setting up banking abroad requires forethought.
 “Retirees should work with local advisors to open accounts and identify banks that accept Americans,” says van Lerven.
 He also recommends using U.S. banks experienced in transferring funds internationally.

-King Fuentes suggests leveraging digital solutions like Wise or Revolut to minimize transfer fees and maintaining a U.S. account for Social Security and pension deposits.
-“Think of it as an “anchor fund” — accessible for emergencies or a potential move back to the U.S.,” she says.
+King Fuentes suggests leveraging digital solutions like Wise or Revolut to minimize transfer fees.
+He also recommends maintaining a U.S. account for Social Security and pension deposits.
+“Think of it as an 'anchor fund' — accessible for emergencies or a potential move back to the U.S.,” she says.

 Retiring abroad isn’t just a financial decision — it’s a lifestyle change.
 Moving to a new country means adapting to a different culture, language and way of life.